bottkars/azure-pcf-opsman-powershell/README.md

  the shipped product files always contain the **latest and tested running on azurestack** ::verifyed_by_azurestack_guy::

-#### Operation Manager Images
+#### Operations Manager Images

-opsman images will be first downloaded locally and the uploaded do a *dedicated* storageaccount outside the PCF resource group. this allows for deleting the complete deployment without the reuirement to upload the OpsmanImage again
+opsman images will be first downloaded locally and then uploaded to a *dedicated* storageaccount outside the PCF resource group. this allows for deleting the complete deployment without the reuirement to upload the OpsmanImage again

-#### tiles
+#### Tiles
-procucts tile required will be downloaded to $HOME/downloads.
+procucts tile required will be downloaded to $HOME/downloads by default.
-to specify a different download directory, use  *-downloadpath yourpath*  when calling *deploy_pcf-opsman.ps1* required products will be downloaded automatically using OMCLI when:
+to specify a different download directory, use  *-downloadpath yourpath*  when calling *deploy_pcf-opsman.ps1*.
+required products will be downloaded automatically using OMCLI when:
 - *deploy_pcf-opsman.ps1* is stated with -force_procuct_download
 - no productfile is available in the download location
-## Deployment EXAMPLES
+##- More  Deployment EXAMPLES

 below are some examples for running and customizing